jumpinjackie/mapguide/MgDev/Doc/devguide/source/introduction.rst

 some of the capabilities of MapGuide.
 They are not discussed in detail in this guide, but they do build upon the basic concepts.

-The sample applications are available on the installation CD.
-See the manual Installing Sample Data and Viewer Sample Application for details.
+The sample applications are available on the `MapGuide Open Source Download Page <http://mapguide.osgeo.org/downloads.html>`_.
+See the manual
+Installing Sample Data and Viewer Sample Application also available on the download site for details.

-Complete examples are available from http://mapguide.osgeo.org/downloads.html.
+Complete examples are available from `MapGuide Open Source Download Page <http://mapguide.osgeo.org/downloads.html>`_.
 There are two required components: the source code and a package file for creating the web layouts.
 The Sheboygan sample data must also be installed.

 .. note::

    The Web API supports .NET, Java, and PHP.
-For simplicity, the examples in this guide use PHP.
-However, many of the sample applications are available in all development languages.
+Each code sample illustrated in this developer's guide will show the same code in all 3 lanugages

    To run the examples on a Linux installation, change any Windows-specific file paths to corresponding Linux paths.